moq-wg/moq-transport/draft-ietf-moq-transport.md

 #### REQUIRED-EXTENSION parameter {#required-extensions}

-The REQUIRED-EXTENSION parameter (key 0x02) allows the client to specify an Extension Header type {{object-extensions}} which is required for operation.
-The value is the 32-bit type expressed as a varint.
+The REQUIRED-EXTENSION parameter (key 0x02) allows the client to specify multiple Extension Header types {{object-extensions}} which are required for operation.
+The value is a concatenation of varints, each describing a 32-bit extension header type.
 This parameter is optional.
-Multiple of these parameters may be sent in a SETUP message.
 If the server does not support a requested REQUIRED-EXTENSION, then it MUST close the connection.

 ## GOAWAY {#message-goaway}
 The server sends a `GOAWAY` message to initiate session migration